sullis/Doppelauge/JSON.md

 When matching fails, the error messages contain description with full path.

 There are several custom changers such as *___identity*, *Replace*, *Func*, *Map*, *MapChanger*, etc. See [scala doc](http://folk.uio.no/ksvalast/doppelauge/#no.samordnaopptak.json.JsonChanger$) for examples.
-Custom changers can be also be created from outside JsonChanger by implementing the *Changer* trait.
+Custom changers can be also be created from the outside by implementing the *Changer* trait.

 ScalaDoc: [JsonChanger](http://folk.uio.no/ksvalast/doppelauge/#no.samordnaopptak.json.JsonChanger$)

+Example:

 ```scala
 import org.specs2.mutable._